 After weight loss or pregnancy, it can be difficult to get your body to bounce back.
 Despite a concerted effort with your exercise regime and a good diet, sometimes excess skin just won’t shift.
 Some of the benefits include:

 There should be no need for repeat surgery, but to maintain your new figure you must exercise and eat well.
 If you become pregnant or put on a lot of weight and lose it again, there will be less excess skin than before the operation but you may want to consider another tummy tuck.

 In preparation for your operation, we advise that you give up smoking six weeks beforehand.
 Smoking can seriously impede the healing process.
 The risk of chest infection and coughing is increased which can trigger unwanted bleeding.
 The blood supply to the skin is also affected which can delay the wound healing.

 If you decide to have your tummy tuck with us at The McIndoe Centre, you can select your preferred consultant at any time that suits you.
 We have some of the most innovative and experienced surgeons who will discuss your options with you in a thorough and expert way.

-Prices start from £6090, but the cost of your surgery may change as everyone’s treatment plan is tailored to their specific needs.
-For more information, we’d be delighted if you wanted to arrange a consultation with us.
-Call the Helpline for free and professional advice on: 0800 917 4922.
+Prices start from £4665, but the cost of your surgery may change as everyone’s treatment plan is tailored to their specific needs.
+For more information or to arrange a consultation call the Helpline for free and professional advice on 0800 917 4922.